iconicbot/iconic-narada/README.md

 In app root directory, rename `.sample-env` to `.env`.
 You can set app wide environment constants here and access them in your code with `dotenv` module and `process.env`.

-In each example bot directory, rename `.sample-config.js` to `.config.js`.
+In each example bot directory, you will find `config.json`.
 You can set bot specific constants here and access them by importing this file into your bot code.
-You may also retrieve this information from database, if you choose to.
+You may also instead retrieve this information from database for additional security.

 ### Enable/Disable a Platform